Vengeance (2005): Aftermath

 After a successful tag team win at Backlash, in which Shawn Michaels and Hulk Hogan defeated Muhammad Hassan and Daivari.
-Michaels and Hogan were placed in tag team match against Kurt Angle and Carlito on an episode of Raw.
+Michaels and Hogan were placed in tag team match against Kurt Angle and Carlito on the July 4 episode of Raw.
 The match saw Hogan and Michaels get the victory.
 During the post-match pose, Michaels superkicked Hogan, which knocked Hogan to the ground and turning Michaels heel for the first time since returning to the company in 2002.
 The following week, Michaels challenged Hogan to a match at SummerSlam, which Hogan accepted.
 In this match, Hogan maintained his perfect record at SummerSlam by defeating Michaels.

 The feud between Edge and Kane came to an end when Edge was put in an angle with Matt Hardy.
 On the July 11 episode of Raw, Hardy, who at the time was unemployed by WWE, made a surprise appearance, interfering in a match between Edge and Kane.
 The following week, as both Edge and Lita were walking towards the ring before a scheduled Steel cage match against Kane, Hardy attacked Edge from behind.
 On the August 1 episode of Raw, Vince McMahon officially announced Hardy's return to WWE, adding that Hardy would face Edge at SummerSlam.
 The following week, Hardy made his in-ring return, defeating Snitsky.
 After the victory, Hardy was attacked by Edge, and was carried backstage.
 In retaliation, Hardy counterattacked Edge in the locker room.
 At SummerSlam, Edge was given the win in the match after Hardy hit the ring post and began to bleed profusely, which caused the referee to stop the match.

 After a three-month hiatus, Triple H returned on the WWE Homecoming episode of Raw on October 3.
 He took part in a match, teaming up with Ric Flair, who was wrestling as a face, to take on Chris Masters and Carlito.
 The duo defeated Masters and Carlito; after the match, Triple H turned on Flair and hit him with a sledgehammer marked the end of Evolution after more than two years since 2003.
 This led to an angle between Triple H and Flair.
-At Taboo Tuesday, Triple H and Flair met in a Steel cage match, a stipulation chosen by the fans, for the Intercontinental Championship.
+At Taboo Tuesday, Triple H and Flair met in a Steel Cage match, a stipulation chosen by the fans, for the Intercontinental Championship.
 The match saw Flair retain the Intercontinental Championship, after escaping through the cage door.